 Disadvantages

-- Loud operation (Some Models offer a Decibel (DB) rating of 42 or under)
+- Loud operation on Cheaper Models (Some Models provide a Decibel (DB) rating.
+Look for DB42 or under)

 - Requires Proper Window Type for Installation.
-(Double Hung)
+(Use for Double Hung Windows – Not Casement/Crank windows)

-Click below to see our Pick for the Best “Window Air Conditioner”
+Our Pick for the Best “Window Air Conditioner.”

 CLICK HERE FOR DETAILS & PRICE >>>